 The Company has incurred substantial operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future.
 As of March 31, 2024, the Company had cash of approximately \$4.5 million, a working capital deficit of approximately \$15.1 million and an accumulated deficit of approximately \$67.9 million.
-In addition, as of May 15, 2024, the Company's cash balance was approximately \$1.9 million.
-As of December 31, 2023, the Company had cash of approximately \$4.6 million, a working capital deficit of approximately \$11.4 million and an accumulated deficit of approximately \$56.8 million.
+In addition, as of June 30, 2024, the Company had cash of approximately \$4.6 million, a working capital deficit of approximately \$1, 2023, the Company had cash of approximately \$4.6 million, a working capital deficit of approximately \$1.4 million and an accumulated deficit of approximately \$56.8 million.

-On January 23, 2024, the Company issued the Altos Debenture in exchange for \$4.6 million in net cash proceeds.
-The Altos Debenture, as amended on April 24, 2024, is repayable in full upon the earlier of (i) the closing under the Subscription Agreement and (ii) October 31, 2024.
+On January 23, 2024, the Company issued a non-convertible debenture to Altos (the "Altos Debenture") in exchange for \$4.6 million in net cash proceeds.
+The Altos Debenture, as amended on April 24, 2024, is repayable in full upon the earlier of (i) the closing under the Subscription Agreement, dated December 18, 2023, between the Company and the PMX Investor (the "Subscription Agreement") and (ii) October 31, 2024.